Yihsuansun/Data115-Spring21-ProjectPractice/README.md

 GR <- na.omit(GR_O)
 ```

+After this, I checked again if other places need to make a change; the good thing is this data seems excellent, and no need to clean more, everything looks perfect.

+hh
 ## Visualization

 Describe how to install all development dependencies and how to run an automated test-suite of some kind.
 Potentially do this for multiple platforms.